osfanbuff63/pkw-tracking-bot/README.md

 ## About

 This is a [Discord](https://discord.com) bot to track Parkour Warrior Dojo statistics from the Minecraft server [MCC Island](https://mcchampionship.com).
 Currently there is no public instance, so you will need to host your own.
-A keep_alive file for Replit is included, but the environment variable `REPLIT` must be set to `1` to trigger it.

 ## License